 In Classifieds use two-letter postal code abbreviations.
-Postal code abbreviations may also be used in Obituaries, Events Calendar, as well as in the context of an address in Announcements inviting response:
+Postal code abbreviations may also be used in Obituaries, Events Calendar, and in the context of an address in Announcements inviting response:

-For further information, write: P.O.
-Box 923868, Peachtree Corners, GA 30010.
+For further information: P.O.
+Box 923868.
+Peachtree Corners.
+GA 30010.